 The Great Depression (1929-1939)

-World War II and Sir Henry Strakosch: gold as a Safe Haven
+World War II and Sir Henry Strakosch: Gold as a Safe Haven

 Strakosch and Churchill

-A Safe Haven in Times of Crisis
+Gold as a Safe Haven in Times of Crisis

 Final Reflections